Ziad-Abaza/Ziad-Abaza/README.md

 <h2 align="left">Hi 👋!
-I'm Ziad Hassan, a Full Stack Web Developer and AI Enthusiast.</h2>
+My name is Ziad Hassan, and I'm a Full Stack Web Developer and IT student from Egypt.</h2>

 ###